ernstlab/LECIF/README.md

 1. Download [axtNet files](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/vsMm10/axtNet/) with human as the reference.
 These files describe chained and netted alignments between human and mouse.

 2. For each human chromosome (except for Y and mitochondrial chromosomes), find all mouse bases that align to that human chromosome.
+In addition to the axtNet files, this requires file [mm10.chrom.sizes](http://hgdownload.cse.ucsc.edu/goldenpath/mm10/bigZips/mm10.chrom.sizes) as input.

 		usage: python source/findAligningBases.py [-h] -a AXTNET_FILENAME -m MOUSE_CHROM_SIZE_FILENAME -o